DevOps-and-Cloud-based-Software/assignment-1/README.md

 More specifically the steps of this tutorial are the following:

 1. Write OpenAPI definition using swaggerhub
-2. Generate the server stubs in Python and implement the logic
+2. Generate the service stubs in Python and implement the logic
 4. Build Test and Publish Docker Image
 6. Write Tests
 7. Deploy Web Service on Kubernetes (microk8s)